-American Gold Buffaloes stand out among all the gold coins that the US Mint issues for their 99.99% purity.
+The American Gold Buffalo coins stand out among all the gold coins that the US Mint issues for their 99.99% purity.
 No other gold coins were ever produced by the US Mint with that level of purity.
 American Gold Eagles for example are minted out of 91.67% pure gold, which makes them more durable and scratch resistant.

-However, it is estimated that approximately 60% of the world's gold sales come from the sale of 24 karat (99.99% purity) gold.
-Foreign-minted gold coins like the Canadian Maple Leafs already competed in that market for many years before American Gold Buffalo coins were first issued in 2006.
-The weight, metal content and purity of the coins is guaranteed by the American government and the coins can be included in Individual Retirement Accounts (IRA's).
+Nowadays, the majority - about 60% - of precious metals investors worldwide buy gold coins that are 99.99% pure (24 karat).
+Foreign-minted gold coins like the Canadian Maple Leafs already competed in that market for many years before the American Buffalo Coins were first issued in 2006.
+The weight, metal content and purity of the coins is guaranteed by the American government.
+American consumers that are investing in gold for their retirements can include the coins in their Individual Retirement Accounts (IRA's).

 Only one denomination of 1 oz is currently offered annually.
 The legal tender coins are issued with brilliant uncirculated and proof finishes.
-Fractional Gold Buffalo coins in the denominations of 1/2 oz, 1/4 oz and 1/10 oz were only issued in 2008, also as burnished coins.
-A special reverse proof version of the 1 oz Gold Buffaloes was only offered in 2013.
-All special American Gold Buffalo coin versions bear the W mintmark on the obverse side.
+Fractional Gold Buffaloes in the denominations of 1/2 oz, 1/4 oz and 1/10 oz were only issued in 2008, also as burnished coins.
+A special reverse proof version of the 1 oz American Gold Buffalo coin was only offered in 2013.
+All special versions of the American Buffalo gold coin bear the W mintmark on the obverse side.
 Brilliant uncirculated coins are not mintmarked however.

 |Weight||Face Value||Purity||Diameter x Thickness|